Building capacity with undergraduate students and faculty to teach and learn technical environmental data skills.

 Who?

 This program is aimed at undergraduate students who are new to data science and interested in applying it to earth and environmental science.
-It is offered to participants at each partner school of ESIIL, providing experience to students with previously limited access to earth data science educational resources, laying a solid foundation for future earth data science work.
+It is offered to participants at each partner school of ESIIL, providing experience to students with limited access to earth data science educational resources, laying a solid foundation for future earth data science work.
 Students are not expected to have any previous programming experience before beginning the Stars program and undergraduate students in all majors and class levels are eligible.

 Interested?